Smoothness of the law of manifold-valued Markov processes with jumps: Lie groups and homogeneous spaces

 (this follows from \eqref{haarlr}).
 Thus, by integrating this formula and applying \eqref{dleftpy}, we deduce that the density of $X_t$ is bounded and continuous as soon as $\chi_G(Z)$ is integrable.
 On the other hand,

-where the different terms are conditionally independent given $(\tau_k)$; the process $\chi_G(X_t^\flat)$ is a geometric Lévy process with bounded jumps, so the first term has bounded conditional expectation, and we deduce from \eqref{chigad} for $j=0$ that the conditional expectation of $\chi_G(Z)$ is bounded by some exponential of $N_t$, so $\chi_G(Z)$ is integrable and the case $\ell=0$ is proved.
+where the different terms are conditionally independent given $(\tau_k)$; the process $\chi_G(X_t^\flat)$ is a geometric L\'{e}vy process with bounded jumps, so the first term has bounded conditional expectation, and we deduce from \eqref{chigad} for $j=0$ that the conditional expectation of $\chi_G(Z)$ is bounded by some exponential of $N_t$, so $\chi_G(Z)$ is integrable and the case $\ell=0$ is proved.

 We can differentiate \eqref{pxzchi} and get